ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ## Heroku

-Heroku provides similar services as CodeCapsules.
+Heroku provides similar services to CodeCapsules and Digital Oceans.
 Heroku advertises itself as a _Cloud platform as service_ (PaaS).
 Heroku aims to allow developers to focus on their core product, while they take care of the rest.
-How simple is Heroku to use?

 ### Creating an account with Heroku and creating an application